 Here are some of the nuances about the Merkur 37C and what makes it different from other safety razors:

 The most distinct feature of the Merkur 37C is the slant bar.
-Rather than straight across like a traditional safety razor, the cutting blade on the Merkur 37C is set at an angle:
+Rather than being set straight across like a traditional safety razor, the cutting blade on the Merkur 37C is set at an angle:

 The slant bar allows the razor blade to cut through the hair at an angle (like a scythe) rather than perpendicular.
 This design allows for less tugging or pulling on the hair follicle root as it cuts through facial hair.